splunk/public-o11y-docs/infrastructure/use-navigators.rst

 .. note:: You need to be an admin to remove a navigator.

-When data for an integration hasn't been received for 72 hours, the navigator for that integration becomes inactive and you have the option remove it from view.
-The navigator automatically reappears if data for the integration comes in again.
+When data for an integration hasn't been received for 72 hours, the navigator for that integration becomes inactive, and you have the option remove it from view.
+The navigator automatically reappears if data for the integration is received again.

-Follow these steps to remove an inactive navigator.
+Follow these steps to remove an inactive navigator:

 #.
 Select :guilabel:`Infrastructure` from the Splunk Observability Cloud home page.
 You can only remove a navigator when you're in the Infrastructure Monitoring landing page view.
 #.
 On an inactive navigator, select :guilabel:`Remove Navigator`.